More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Bionic reading is a typographic technique that emphasizes the first half of every word in bold, creating artificial fixation points that guide your eyes through dense text faster.
 Your brain auto-completes the rest of each word from peripheral vision and context, reducing eye-jumps and increasing reading speed.

-This converter applies the technique to any text you paste: articles, study notes, book passages, emails, or your own drafts.
-Adjust the bold ratio, minimum word length, and font size to match your reading style, then copy the formatted output as HTML or rich text to use anywhere — Notion, Google Docs, email, blog posts.
+Apply the technique to any text you paste: articles, study notes, book passages, emails, or your own drafts.
+Adjust the bold ratio, dimming, minimum word length, and font size to match your reading style, then copy the formatted output as HTML or rich text to use anywhere — Notion, Google Docs, email, blog posts.
+The dimming opacity is stored inline, so it survives the copy into rich-text editors.

 Does bionic reading actually make me read faster, or is it a marketing claim?